Dental Implants provide an improved standard of care for tooth replacement.

 1. Extraction of the tooth/root and socket preservation.

 2. 3D X-Ray (CBCT) and implant fixture placement.
-This phase usually takes 2 appointments and approximately takes 1 month.
+This phase usually begins 3 months after extraction of tooth and socket preservation and usually takes 2 appointments and approximately takes 1 month.
 At Warners Bay Dental, most implants are placed with a Sicat surgical guide, which increases accuracy.

 3. Preparation and insertion of the implant crown.
-This phase usually involves 3 appointments, which is spread out over 6 weeks.
+This phase usually begins 3 months after the implant fixture is placed and usually involves 3 appointments, which is spread out over 6 weeks.

 So in most cases, treatment duration for dental implants is 8 months.
 Most of this time is waiting for the healing process i.e. healing of the bone, implant fixture/bone interface and gum healing.

 If you require further information regarding implants or are curious as to whether they may be a viable option for your circumstances.
 We recommend a consultation with a dentist.
 Please contact the surgery, and one of our friendly receptionists will endeavour to make you an appointment.